 Direct sow every 3 weeks from mid-March to April and again in September for a fall/winter crop.
-Optimal soil temperature: 4-12°C (40-50°F).
+Optimal soil temperature for germination: 4-12°C (40-50°F).

 Sow no more than 5mm (¼”) deep in well drained soil in full sun.
 Thin seedlings to 10-15cm (4-6″) apart in rows 45-60cm (18-24″) apart.
 Overcrowded plants will bolt earlier.
 Seeds germinate in 4-8 days.

 Ideal pH: 6.5-7.0. keep moist until germinated and then just keep the area weeded.

 Use as a cut & come again crop, harvesting with scissors.
 Baby leaves are mild and tender.

 In optimum conditions at least 75% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 1.2M seeds, per acre: 348M seeds.

 Diseases & Pests

 Flea beetles will cause numerous tiny holes in the leaves.
 If these appear, try planting a couple of weeks later next year, to avoid their laying cycle.
 Or plant under lightweight row cover.

 Wild arugula (Diplotaxis tenuifolia and D. erucoides) is a perennial plant that has the advantage of not bolting in hot weather.
 It has a very similar texture and flavour profile to conventional arugula, and can be used in similar applications: pizza topping, salad green, addition to salad mixes.
 Plus it can be harvested all summer long, after the other arugula has all gone to seed.